autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 #### Judge vehicle behavior

-The module classifies vehicles into following three behavior based on its yaw angle and offset direction.
+The module classifies vehicles into the following three behaviors based on yaw angle and offset direction.

 ```yaml
 # params for filtering objects that are in intersection